-- 12.5.2.3 In classical technique competitions, competitors may scrape their skis to remove snow and ice and add wax as necessary. - 12.5.2.4 Outside assistance for Rules 12.5.2.1, 12.5.2.2 or 12.5.2.3 above is limited to providing supplies and/or equipment only.
+- 12.4.2.3 In classical technique competitions, competitors may scrape their skis to remove snow and ice and add wax as necessary. - 12.4.2.4 Outside assistance for Rules 12.4.2.1, 12.4.2.2 or 12.4.2.3 above is limited to providing supplies and/or equipment only.
 Competitors can only be handed tools and materials that are available in retail stores (wax, scrapers, corks).
-The competitor must work on his or her equipment outside the track so as not to interfere with other competitors and without assistance from anyone. - 12.5.2.5 Feeding on the course shall be allowed in appropriate locations.
-Feeding may be done by appropriate team representatives and may be done while moving in a manner that is in compliance with pacing and other rules regarding competition. - 12.5.3 A competitor who is being overtaken by another competitor shall, at the first audible request (other types of requests as determined by meet officials may be necessary for hearing- or vision-impaired competitors), move to the side and give the overtaking skier adequate room to pass unhindered: - 12.5.3.1 At competitions using the classical technique, even if the course has two tracks; - 12.5.3.2 At competitions using the freestyle technique, even if the movement results in a restriction of movement of the skier being overtaken; - 12.5.3.3 Except in the finish zone and in the relay exchange zone (final leg). - 12.5.4 In mass-start races, skiers shall stay in their assigned lanes with both skis in the tracks for the first 100 meters.
-Changing tracks is prohibited in the first 100 meters.
-Moving around a fallen skier is permitted provided the progress of the skiers in the adjacent lanes is not impeded. - 12.5.5 In the finish zone skiers shall not be required to give way when track is requested, but they may do so.
+The competitor must work on his or her equipment outside the track so as not to interfere with other competitors and without assistance from anyone.

+- 12.4.2.5 Feeding may be done by team representatives with proper course accreditation and shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 12.4.3 A competitor who is being overtaken by another competitor shall, at the first audible request (other types of requests as determined by meet officials may be necessary for hearing- or vision-impaired competitors), move to the side and give the overtaking skier adequate room to pass unhindered: - 12.4.3.1 At competitions using the classical technique, even if the course has two tracks; - 12.4.3.2 At competitions using the freestyle technique, even if the movement results in a restriction of movement of the skier being overtaken; - 12.4.3.3 In mass start competitions, a competitor has to yield for an audible request if there is a gap of two ski lengths or more with competitor(s) skiing directly in front of the competitor who is being asked to yield.
+If contact is kept, a competitor does not have to yield for an audible request but may choose to do so.
+Exception: For FIS homologated freestyle or classic mass start race courses, FIS rules of overtaking apply. - 12.4.3.4 Except in the finish zone and in the relay exchange zone (final leg). - 12.4.4 Finish zone rules shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 12.4.5 In the finish zone, skiers shall not be required to give way when track is requested, but they may do so.
 Upon reaching the finish zone, a competitor selects and enters one of the finish lanes and must stay entirely in that lane until crossing the finish unless it is necessary to leave that lane in order to overtake another competitor.
-By changing lanes, a competitor shall not impede the progress of another competitor. - 12.5.6 Accidents or racers giving up should be reported to the next control or at the finish. - 12.5.7 The competitor must comply with the direction of the race officials and shall not intervene in the organization of the competition. - 12.5.8 No pacing shall be allowed.
-Pacing is defined as traveling directly behind, in front of or beside a racer for more than 30 consecutive meters.

-12.5.9 Pushing or pulling someone along the racing track is illegal and shall result in disqualification.
+By changing lanes, a competitor shall not impede the progress of another competitor. - 12.4.6 Accidents or racers giving up should be reported to the next control or at the finish. - 12.4.7 The competitor must comply with the direction of the race officials and shall not intervene in the organization of the competition. - 12.4.8 No pacing shall be allowed by a noncompetitor except as defined below.
+Pacing is defined as traveling on the official race course directly behind, in front of or beside a competitor for any length of time.
+Exception: Team representatives with proper course accreditation are allowed to pace for up to 30 meters in order to give splits and encouragements to a competitor. - 12.4.9 Pushing or pulling a competitor along the racing track by a non-competitor is illegal and shall result in disqualification.